TaylorMadeTools/katana_extension_site/user-guide.md

 # Instructions

-**Welcome!** This guide will help you use the Katana Master Extension to streamline your workflow.
+**Welcome!** This guide will help you use the Katana Admin Panel to streamline your workflow.
 No technical experience required - just follow the steps below.

 > **💡 First time with Katana?** This extension works alongside your Katana MRP account at https://factory.katanamrp.com to make common tasks faster and easier.